CarlDownsOracle/oci-tag-enrichment-task/README.md

 [Monitoring](https://docs.oracle.com/en-us/iaas/Content/Monitoring/home.htm)
 because including tags would be expensive, adversely impacting storage and bandwidth usage.

-### Observability Correlation Use Cases
+### Common Use Cases

-Many customer use cases, however, call for a way to map log and metric events to business objects so that downstream Observability systems can perform required correlative analyses.
+Many customer use cases, however, call for a way to map log and metric events to business objects so that downstream systems (such as a SIEM) can build correlations.
 Thus, they need events with tags included.

 ### Solution Brief

 This sample solves that problem through the use of [OCI Service Connector Function Tasks](https://docs.oracle.com/en-us/iaas/Content/connector-hub/overview.htm).
-The sample Function Task "enriches" an event by selectively retrieving and adding tags to each as the Service Connector processes them.
+The sample Function Task can be used to "enrich" event payloads by retrieving and adding `freeform`, `defined` and/or `system` tags associated with the Oracle Cloud IDs (OCIDs) present in the payload.

 See [OCI Service Connector Overview](https://docs.oracle.com/en-us/iaas/Content/connector-hub/overview.htm) for a thorough explanation of Functions Tasks.